nurulhudaapon/codesamurai-final/packages/db/README.md

   - `sts_id`: STS ID associated with the STS entry.
   - `landfill_id`: Landfill ID where the wast is dumped
   - `vehicle_id`: Vehicle ID associated with the STS entry.
+  - `contractor_id`: Contractor ID associated with the STS entry.
   - `volume`: Volume of waste.
   - `arrival_time`: Time of arrival.
   - `departure_time`: Time of departure.